*South Pas Back Then

 After losing, I put my rocket gun in my pocket and walked home.

 In junior high school, I ran against another girl.
 However, this time I had a female campaign manager.
 My campaign committee made election flyers in the shape of the Playboy bunny.
-On Sunday before elections, we stuffed playboy bunny flyers in every locker.
+On Sunday before the elections, we stuffed Playboy Bunny flyers in every locker.
 My election speech was compelling.
 It included a promise to add more vending machines on campus.
 I lost again by a wide margin.

 I do remember being told that at dances, my role was to go around notifying couples that "Y" dancing was not allowed.